fabriziosalmi/proxmox-lxc-autoscale-ml/README.md

 curl -sSL https://raw.githubusercontent.com/fabriziosalmi/proxmox-lxc-autoscale-ml/main/uninstall.sh | bash
 ```

-### ⚠️ Uninstallation Notes
+> [!WARNING]

-- The uninstallation script will remove all related files and configurations.
+> The uninstallation script will remove all related files and configurations.
-- Ensure to back up any important data before proceeding.
+> Ensure to back up any important data before proceeding.

 ## 📝 Contributing

 We welcome contributions!
 Please follow these steps:

 1. **Fork** the repository.
-2. **Create** a new branch (`git checkout -b feature/your-feature
+2. **Create** a new branch (`git checkout -b feature/your-feature`).

-`).
 3. **Commit** your changes (`git commit -m 'Add your feature'`).
 4. **Push** to the branch (`git push origin feature/your-feature`).
 5. Open a **Pull Request**.